plinker-rpc/system/README.md

 Plinker PHP RPC client/server makes it really easy to link and execute PHP component classes on remote systems, while maintaining the feel of a local method call.

-A system component which gives you access to server information, execute commands and reboot.
+A system component which gives you access to server information.

 **Composer**

     {
     	"require": {
-    		"plinker/core": ">=v0.1",
     		"plinker/system": ">=v0.1"
     	}
     }